 Who are our current Kiwibank Predator Free communities?

-We are currently supporting over 45 communities around New Zealand.
+We have supported over 45 communities with urban backyards around New Zealand.
 Find out more about them here.

 Who can apply for Kiwibank funding?

 Anyone can apply for funding – you don’t have to be a registered charity or conservation group.
-You just need to get together with a few like minded people in your community, work out what you’re aiming to do and how you plan to do it.
+You just need to get together with a few like minded people in your community with urban backyards, work out what you’re aiming to do and how you plan to do it BUT make sure you answer the quick funding test below.

 What support will we receive from PFNZ Trust?